sarthak268/sarthak268.github.io/_pages/bookshelf.md

 > – George R.R.
 Martin

 Immersed in the enchanting world of words, I find solace and inspiration, my mind liberated as I embark on literary journeys. <br>
 Here lies a cherished collection (a subset) of the books that have captivated my heart and nourished my soul.
-My favorites are marked with a star.
+My favorites are highlighted in <span style="background-color: yellow;">yellow</span>.

 ## Science / History